Photo Permission Form found here.

 Youth Services Assistance

-the bus route.
-A business services consultant contacted local businesses
+employment on the bus route.
+A business services consultant contacted local

-in Harrison Co. where Betty lived.
-After speaking with Edgemont
+businesses in Harrison County where the individual lived.
+After speaking with

-Healthcare regarding a housekeeping position and arranged an interview
+Edgemont Healthcare regarding a housekeeping position, an interview was arranged.

-for Betty.
-Soon after the interview Betty was offered the position in
+Soon after the interview, the person was offered the position in their

 Community Collaboration Success